shoppepm/shoppe/docs/packages.md

 pkgarch="all" # The architecture this package is meant for.
 If it runs on all architectures, use 'all', otherwise use the architecture name that 'uname -s' returns. pkgver="v0.1" # Package version.
 For packages being built from the newest source, this should be set to "rolling". revision="1" # Package revision.
 Bump this every time you change the package (eg. update to next version, fix some commands).
 For packages being built from newest source, this should be set to "rolling". license="GPL 3-Clause" # License.
-This is required. website="https://github.com/knuxify/shoppe" # Project website.
+This is optional. website="https://github.com/knuxify/shoppe" # Project website.
 Optional.
 If this is an open-source project, link the source page. depends="bash git curl wget" # Dependencies, separated by spaces.
 # optional="" # Optional dependencies, separated by spaces.